staticpagesjs/core/README.md

 [Visit the project page.](https://staticpagesjs.github.io/)

 ## Usage
-This package contains only the core; this means it does not provides CLI support or readers/writers.
-You import this library to your JS project then configure it there.
+This package contains only the core; this means it does not provides CLI support or readers and writers.
+You can import this library to your JS project then configure it there.

 ```js
 const staticPages = require("@static-pages/core").default;